franzqat/containerinfo/README.md

 `kubectl exec -it <POD_NAME> -n <NAMESPACE> -- /bin/bash`

 ## Build
+You can use my image or compile your own.
+Mine is already configured.

 I used **podman** to build the image.
 To build the image, you need to run the following command:
 ```